 Massaia, A et al. Single Cell Gene Expression to Understand the Dynamic Architecture of the Heart.
 Frontiers in Cardiovascular Medicine 5, 167 (2018).

-In this review article, researchers from the British Heart Foundation Center and the Wellcome Trust Sanger Institute discuss guidelines for designing single cell experiments.
-The need for a single cell automation system, like the SMARTer ICELL8 Single-Cell System, that can work with cardiomyocytes and other similar large cells is highlighted.
-Such tools can lead to significant advancements in single cell transcriptomics and contribute to outstanding exploratory and functional studies of cardiac development and disease models.
+In this review article, researchers from the British Heart Foundation Center and the Wellcome Trust Sanger Institute discuss guidelines for designing single-cell experiments.
+The need for an automation system, like the ICELL8 Single-Cell System, that can work with cardiomyocytes and other similar large cells is highlighted.
+Such tools can lead to significant advancements in single-cell transcriptomics and contribute to outstanding exploratory and functional studies of cardiac development and disease models.

 Mezger, A. et al. High-throughput chromatin accessibility profiling at single-cell resolution.
 Nat.
 Commun.
 9, 3647 (2018).